sharkdp/bat/README.md

 > bat src/*.rs
 ```

-Read from stdin, determine the syntax automatically
+Read from stdin, determine the syntax automatically (note, this will only work
+if the syntax can be determined from the initial line of the file, usually
+through a shebang such as `#!/bin/sh`)

 ```bash
 > curl -s https://sh.rustup.rs | bat